La Máscara: Professional wrestling career

-Felipe Alvarado received most of his early training from his father, often in the Consejo Mundial de Lucha Libre ("World Wrestling Council"; CMLL) where his father served as a trainer for several CMLL trainees.
+Consejo Mundial de Lucha Libre (2000–2017)

-Brazo de Oro Jr. (2000-2005)
+Brazo de Oro Jr. (2000–2005)

-After his initial training, Felipe Alvarado would make his official wrestling debut on April 2, 2000, using the ring name "Brazo de Oro Jr.", wearing the same mask design as his father.
-As Brazo de Oro Jr. he often teamed up with his cousins (José Christian Alvarado and his brother) who worked as Brazo de Platino Jr. and Brazo de Plata Jr. respectively, collectively referred to as Los Brazos Junior.
+Felipe Alvarado received most of his early training from his father, often in Consejo Mundial de Lucha Libre (CMLL), where his father served as a trainer for several CMLL trainees.
+He made his official wrestling debut on April 2, 2000, using the ring name "Brazo de Oro Jr.", wearing the same mask design as his father.
+He often teamed up with his cousins (José Christian Alvarado and his brother), who worked as Brazo de Platino Jr. and Brazo de Plata Jr. respectively, collectively referred to as Los Brazos Junior.
 The trio worked primarily for CMLL, normally in the early parts of the shows as they gained in-ring experience.
-During the summer of 2002 Brazo de Oro Jr. was involved in his first significant storyline feud against a local wrestler on Oaxaca known as Némesis.
-On August 24, 2002, Brazo de Oro Jr. defeated Némesis in a Lucha de Apuestas, or "bet match", after which Némesis was forced to unmask.
-In Lucha libre the Lucha de Apuestas matches are generally considered more prestigious than winning a championship.
-Through CMLL's working relationship with International Wrestling Revolution Group Los Brazos Junior worked several major shows for that promotion.
-Including the Arena Naucalpan 26th Anniversary Show on December 21, 2003, where they defeated the trio of Angel de Tijuana and Los Megas (Mega and Ultra Mega). and the subsequent IWRG 8th Anniversary Show on January 1, 2004, where they defeated Los Comandos (Comando Alfa, Comando Delta and Comando Gama).
+During the summer of 2002, Brazo de Oro Jr. was involved in his first significant storyline feud against a local Oaxaca wrestler known as Némesis.
+On August 24, Brazo de Oro Jr. defeated Némesis in a Lucha de Apuestas ("bet match"), after which Némesis was forced to unmask.
+In lucha libre, the Lucha de Apuestas matches are generally considered more prestigious than winning a championship.

+Through CMLL's working relationship with International Wrestling Revolution Group (IWRG), Los Brazos Junior worked several major shows for the promotion, including the Arena Naucalpan 26th Anniversary Show on December 21, 2003, where they defeated the trio of Angel de Tijuana and Los Megas (Mega and Ultra Mega), and the subsequent IWRG 8th Anniversary Show on January 1, 2004, where they defeated Los Comandos (Comando Alfa, Comando Delta and Comando Gama).